r-Techsupport/rTS_Wiki/docs/guides/making-a-system-dossier.md

 {% include toc.md %}

+## What is a system dossier?
+A system dossier is a great way to provide needed information about your computer (hardware, software, and OS).
+While you could list it all by hand, some problems can require a lot of information, and it would be time-consuming to obtain it all manually.
+The more info you can provide about your computer the easier it is for someone to diagnose your issue, and the more accurate their advice will be.

 ## General System Information
 None of the tools here do everything, but oftentimes all of them don't need to be run.
 ### Specify